yorkbill/get-support/bxnui.md

 ## BXNUI0081E
 **Message**: You uploaded {0} certificates, which is the maximum number that your organization can use.

-If using a Lite account, you must upgrade to use SSL Certificates.
-For other account types, remove a certificate if you’ve reached the limit.
+Lite account users must upgrade to use SSL Certificates.
+For other account types, remove a certificate if you reach the limit.
 If the problem continues, go to [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external}.

 ## BXNUI0082E
 **Message**: {{site.data.keyword.Bluemix_notm}}can't load your notification preferences at the moment.